5N1K-TodayInHistory/api-gateway/CLIENT_INTEGRATION_GUIDE.md

 All requests to `/api/auth/oauth/google` must include the `X-Client-Platform` header with one of these values:

-- `web` - For web applications and backoffice
+- `web` - For public web clients
+- `backoffice` - For admin/backoffice applications
 - `ios` - For iOS mobile applications
 - `android` - For Android mobile applications